 Early Origins of the Estrange family

-Norfolk where they held a family seat as Lords of the Manor of Knockyn (Knockin.)
+The surname Estrange was first found in Norfolk where they held a family seat as Lords of the Manor of Knockyn (Knockin.)
 "The parish derives its name from a castle founded here by the family of L'Estrange, who possessed the manor in the reigns of Henry II. and Henry III., the latter of whom directed a precept to the sheriff of the county, commanding the aid thereof, to enable John L'Estrange to erect part of the 'Castle of Cnukyn,' and to repair the rest for the defence of the borders.
 His son received from the same monarch the grant of a weekly market, and a fair on the eve and morrow of the festival of St. John the Baptist.
 Madoc, a Welsh nobleman, headed an insurrection, and defeated Lord Strange at Cnukyn."
-CITATION[CLOSE]

 Early History of the Estrange family